 This exercise helps a team to make their thought processes transparent, to bring assumptions to the surface and perhaps challenge them.
 Also, to look more closely at sources of disagreement.

 It helps if we view culture for what it is, something that is growing and developing through dialogue and learning.
-Additionally, we need to have ways to recognise and follow up on progress during our journey to grow our wanted culture.
+Additionally, we need to have ways to recognize and follow up on progress during our journey to grow our wanted culture.
 This tool provides the potential.

 Creative Mind is a meditation technique that offers the opportunity to expand your awareness.
 This meditation has the potential to help you induce the optimum level of consciousness for any given situation and experience the wisdom to create new possibilities.